MUSTANG MOBILITY

 CHALLENGES → SOLUTIONS

-Missing nodes in adjacency lists → defensive checks + refactored edge models
+Missing nodes in Dijkstra's adjacency list caused broken paths → defensive checks + refactored edge models

-Each challenge reinforced that real-world systems are messy—and must be designed for it..
+Each challenge reinforced that real-world systems are messy.

 KEY ENGINEERING DECISIONS